 “Unmovable” traditionally means rigid or inflexible.
-At National Van Lines, we’ve adapted the term to cover things we just can’t transport.
+At National Van Lines, we’ve adapted the term to cover things we just can’t transport due to their hazardous nature.

 The No. 1 rationale behind government-dictated legal restrictions is safety.
 For prohibitions based on National Van Lines’ own safe-moving policies, our primary consideration is protecting your possessions.
 Either way, we can’t budge when it comes to not moving these objects.